maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 <class 'range'>
 ```

-but its implementation size does not grow with the range it spans.
+but the implementation size of `range` does not grow with the range it spans.

 ```python
 >>> sys.getsizeof(range(1))